pseusys/follow_the_drow/README.md

 10. Remove additional params from Detector CPP.
 11. Remove CPP logging control - move to detector args
 12. Move defines to parameters
+13. Move params and funcs from notebooks to utils